olawalecoder/Hello-Microverse/readme.md

-# Hello MicroVerse
+# Hello Microverse
-This project was used for learning how to use linter
+This project is used for learning linters

-# Built With
+# Tools Used
-- Html
-- Css
+- html
-- Linter
+- css

 # Author
-- Github: @olawalecoder
+Github: @olawalecoder
-- Twitter: @olawalecoder
+Twitter: @olawalecoder